AdrienRGO/AdrienRGO.github.io/webapp_nba.md

 # WebApp_NBAStats

-## **1. About this project**

 Everything is explained in the pdf file named "ProjectReport".
 However, as it is written in French, this README file will explain the main points in English.
 The code is available [here](https://github.com/AdrienRGO/WebApp_NBAStats.git).

-We have at our disposal :
+The code desing is divided in four main parts :
   - An excel file **NBA_data_R** containing all the information of the NBA players
   - A **global** file that allows to define variables that can be used in both the server part and the interface part (renaming, package import, etc...)
   - A **server** file which will contain all the functions and actions proposed to the user (display, selection, etc...)
   - A **ui** file which simply allows to create the interface available to the user

-This project was done in a school setting with another classmate.
-The subject was free.
-I had already built a database of NBA players with different statistics, we decided to re-use it to propose a visualization topic from this web app.

-## **2. Origins and interests for the project**
+## **1. Origins and interests for the project**

-Basketball, invented by James Naismith in 1891, is rapidly becoming more and more popular in North America.
-In 1949, the National Basketball Association (NBA) was born, which today is one of the four major leagues in American sports.
-We have an interest in sports and especially in the NBA.
+My teammate and I have an interest in sports and especially in the NBA.
 That's why we decided to study the salaries of the players according to their sports performances.

 Seeing the astronomical salaries of many players, we asked ourselves for the data collection and storage project: